Bruce-Decker/merchantID-and-users-info/README.md

 | GET  | /verifyUser  | Pelase refer to the picture below.
 Insert token in header of Postman  |
 | GET  | /  | Intro page for Heroku  |

+When performing POST request on /shareData and /createUser, if email or merchantID is identifcal to existing ones in the database, the information related to that email or merchantID will be updated.

 ### /shareData (POST)
 ![alt text](Pictures/POST.png "Description goes here")